Save on Pinterest

 The Home Depot

 The Home Depot offers a shockingly large selection of cheap wallpaper.
-Check out this Arts and Crafts style Anemone design ($1.70 per sq. ft.), a lush palm-leaf design ($1.38 per sq. ft.) that rivals much spendier designers, and even a delicate Graham & Brown butterfly print that’s safe for a bathroom because it’s moisture-resistant ($1.09 per sq. ft.).
+Check out this arts-and-crafts-style floral design ($1.65 per square foot), this lush palm-leaf design ($1.67 per square foot) that rivals more expensive designers and this delicate Graham & Brown butterfly print that’s safe for a bathroom because it’s moisture-resistant ($1.09 per square foot).
+And while you’re shopping at The Home Depot, be sure to grab the wallpaper supplies you’ll need to get the DIY project done!

 6 / 8